Choose the right authentication method for your Azure Active Directory hybrid identity solution

 When you choose this authentication method, Azure AD handles users' sign-in process.
 Coupled with seamless single sign-on (SSO), users can sign in to cloud apps without having to reenter their credentials.
 With cloud authentication, you can choose from two options:

 Azure AD password hash synchronization.
 The simplest way to enable authentication for on-premises directory objects in Azure AD.
 Users can use the same username and password that they use on-premises without having to deploy any additional infrastructure.
-Some premium features of Azure AD, like Identity Protection, require password hash synchronization for no matter which authentication method you choose.
+Some premium features of Azure AD, like Identity Protection and Azure AD Domain Services, require password hash synchronization, no matter which authentication method you choose.

 Passwords are never stored in clear text or encrypted with a reversible algorithm in Azure AD.
 For more information on the actual process of password hash synchronization, see Implement password hash synchronization with Azure AD Connect sync.